nastakhr/Toki-Answer-cstdio/README.md

 # Toki-Answer-cstdio

-this repisotery will help you to answering the tlx toki problem enjoy and goodluck!
+this repisotery will help you to answering the tlx toki problem,

+enjoy and goodluck!